 Upcoming workshops and webinars:

-The world of nonprofit fundraising is highly competitive.
-With the call on donors’ dollars coming from multiple organizations, with a variety of missions, it is more important than ever for nonprofits to invest in building a strong development program that allows them to be sustainable and effective in delivering their mission for the long term.
-The “Development 101” session of this seminar will introduce attendees to trends in philanthropy today and to the larger development landscape.
-You will learn about the guiding principles of fundraising, how to fundraise by the rules, and how to build capacity within your organization for a strong and sustainable development program.
+Understanding the Basics: The world of nonprofit fundraising is highly competitive, especially now.
+With the call on donors’ dollars coming from multiple organizations with a variety of missions, it is more important than ever for nonprofits to invest in building a strong development program that allows them to be sustainable and effective in delivering their mission for the long term.
+The “Understanding the Basics” session will introduce attendees to trends in philanthropy and to the larger development landscape.
+You will learn about the fundamentals of fundraising-- the "why" and "how" of fundraising, and fundriaising for organizational stability and building capacity; the development process and relationship management; and governance infrastructure for effective development.

-Participants get an in-depth view into the world of grants, foundations, and what makes a successful proposal package.
-This segment will arm you with effective strategies for identifying the right foundation prospects and structuring strong and powerful grant requests with clear and effective program/project budgets.
-Participants will bring with them a cover letter and a grant request that they are working on to develop further at the end of this session.
+Understanding Grants and Grantors: During this third session, participants will get an in-depth view into the world of grants, foundations, and what makes a successful grant proposal package.
+This segment will arm you with effective strategies for identifying the right foundation prospects and structuring strong grant requests with clear and effective program/project budgets.
+This session will also include information about corporate partnerships and sponsorships, and how to go about securing these effectively for your organization.